vprobon/BIO650/assignment1.md

 - Identify exon/intron boundaries.
 - Functionally characterise gene products (i.e., assign possible functions).

-The functional annotation process often relies on the assumption that homologous genes/proteins perform the same function.
-Homology can be detected when sufficient sequence similarity is detected between two macromolecular sequences; then we can "transfer" existing annotations from a gene/protein of known function to a newly characterized one.
+The functional annotation process often relies on the assumption that homologous genes/proteins perform the same function [for some further info click here](#suggested-reading).
+Homology can often be detected when sufficient sequence similarity is detected between two macromolecular sequences; then we can "transfer" existing annotations from a gene/protein of known function to a newly characterized one.
 Obviously, if erroneous functional information is entered for an entry in a sequence database, these errors can be propagated during annotation transfer, thus these errors will be maintained in the sequence database.

 There have been several reports in the literature, highlighting the existence of database errors (and their different types), discussing their significance and studying their mode of propagation within databases [1-11].